postaljs/postal.js/README.md

 	* To build
         * run `npm install` (to install all deps)
         * run `bower install` (yep, we're using at least one thing only found on bower in the local project runner)
-        * run `npm run build` - then check the lib folder for the output
+        * run `npm run build` (this is just an alias for `gulp` at the moment, which you can also use) - then check the lib folder for the output
     * To run tests & examples
         * Tests are node-based: `npm test`
         * To run browser-based examples: